-Russell’s Reserve is a super-premium product line of Wild Turkey of which there are four core whiskey expressions: RR 6 Year Old Rye, RR Single Barrel Rye, RR 10 Year Old Bourbon, and RR Single Barrel Bourbon.
-Being a big fan of Wild Turkey Kentucky Spirit (essentially, the single-barrel version of WT 101) and a big fan of Wild Turkey in general, I looked forward to siting down with Russell’s Reserve Single Barrel to see what it might have to offer.
+Russell’s Reserve is a super-premium product line of Wild Turkey of which there are four core whiskey expressions: Russell’s Reserve 6 Year Old Rye, Russell’s Reserve Single Barrel Rye, Russell’s Reserve 10 Year Old Bourbon, and Russell’s Reserve Single Barrel Bourbon.
+Being a big fan of Wild Turkey Kentucky Spirit (essentially, a single-barrel version of Wild Turkey 101) and a big fan of Wild Turkey in general, I looked forward to sitting down with Russell’s Reserve Single Barrel to see what it might have to offer.

-Russell’s Reserve Single Barrel Bourbon – (reportedly) 75% corn, 13% rye, 12% barley – 110 proof, non-chill filtered KSBW – no age statement – distilled by Austin, Nichols Distilling Co. – no barrel number or bottling date
+Russell’s Reserve Single Barrel Bourbon (abt 2013) – reported mash bill: 75% corn, 13% rye, 12% barley – 110 proof, non-chill filtered KSBW – no age stated – distilled by Austin, Nichols Distilling Co.

 Tasted neat in a Canadian Glencairn after a few minutes rest …

 Color: deep amber

 Nose: candy corn, Boston Baked Beans (candy-coated peanuts), Werther’s Originals (toffee candy), buttered sweet corn, musty oak, signature “Wild Turkey rickhouse funk”

-Taste: (very similar to the nose) can’t help thinking of more Boston Baked Beans, toffee, vanilla, candy corn, very subtle rye spice, funky sweet oak
+Taste: (very similar to the nose) Boston Baked Beans, toffee, vanilla, candy corn, very subtle rye spice, funky sweet oak

-Finish: very warm, long, waves of rye spice & oak char – finishes like a 110 proof bourbon should
+Finish: long & warm – waves of rye spice & oak char (finishes like a 110-proof bourbon should)

-With a little water added: brings forward some burnt sugar and slight floral notes, but the subtle rye spice has vanished – still refreshing and enjoyable
+With a little water added: Brings forward some burnt sugar and slight floral notes, but the subtle rye spice has nearly vanished (still refreshing and enjoyable, however).

 Overall: I’m really enjoying this bottle of Russell’s Reserve Single Barrel.
-It’s a solid single-barrel expression of the well-known and loved Wild Turkey bourbon profile, and that said, is certainly worth the $55 I paid for it.
-It’s a great tasting bourbon from a quality distillery and welcome on my shelf any day.
+It’s a solid single-barrel expression of the well-known and loved Wild Turkey bourbon profile, and as such, is certainly worth the $55 I paid for it.
+It’s a great tasting whiskey from a quality distillery and welcome on my shelf any day.